rquinones93/GatorTrade/README.md

 ## Initial Setup of Local PostgreSQL Database

-### Important: Make sure you've cloned the project & PostgreSQL Server is running before proceeding.
+### Important: Make sure you've cloned the project & PostgreSQL Server is running before proceeding

 - [Windows - Using pgAdmin - Video Tutorial](https://youtu.be/EBw5E5DzAvE?t=185)
   - Note: Create a new database called `gator_trade`.
 You should be finished by 5:00 in the video.